-Summing up, the CVN system provides an opportunity to interact over distance while supporting at the same time social presence (i.e., the experience of "being together").
-In this way it allows addressing e-Inclusion key aspects like the participation of older adults in communities, reducing gaps in ICT usage and promotion, contributing to their wellbeing and quality of life and achieving the "no one is left behind" vision by fully exploiting ICT benefits.
-Overall, it offers a solution for older adults who face restrictions (e.g., in mobility) and thus, might be in danger of getting isolated.
-Extensive end-users field tests are performed to identify issues not detected by the heuristic evaluation and the initial user studies.
-Early results from users' feedback on usability and user experience show that the system provides a valuable approach for older adults to be in contact with family and friends, enabling social presence and e-Inclusion via the offered activities.
+The CVN system and the developed YoooM device presented in this paper provides an opportunity to interact over distance while supporting at the same time social presence (i.e., the experience of "being together").
+In this way it allows addressing e-Inclusion key aspects like the participation of users in communities, reducing gaps in ICT usage and promotion, contributing to their wellbeing and quality of life and achieving the "no one is left behind" vision by fully exploiting ICT benefits.
+Overall, the CVN system can offer a solution for people in sterile/clean room who face restrictions (e.g., in mobility) and thus, might be in danger of getting isolated.